Stress incontinence caused by removal of the prostate gland may also be treated with surgery if

 Surgery for severe stress incontinence that does not improve with

 behavioral methods includes:

-made of silicone rubber that fits around the urethra (the tube that carries
+Artificial sphincter.
+A silicone rubber device is fitted around the urethra (the tube that carries

-urine from your bladder to the outside of your body) and can be inflated or
+urine from your bladder to the outside of your body).
+It can be inflated or

 deflated to control urination.